 Lunch is an important part of the school day.
 Holy Trinity Catholic School cafeterias offer nutritious prepared lunches at each of our three campuses.
-Free and reduced meals are available for eligible students at Holy Trinity’s Altoona Campus and Middle School.
+Free and reduced meals are available for eligible students at all three of our Holy Trinity Campuses.
 This benefit is offered through a federally funded lunch program.
 More details about this program are presented below.

 Please see the school lunch menu below.
 If parents prefer, students are welcome to bring lunch from home in a secure bag or lunch box.
 Students may also purchase a la carte items in our cafeterias.

 All three school campus locations ( Altoona, Hollidaysburg, & Middle School) participate in a federally funded lunch program and the Healthy Hungry Free Kids Act.
 In the operation of the lunch program, no child will be discriminated against because of race, sex, color, national origin, age, or disability.
 If you believe you have been discriminated against, please write to the Secretary of Agriculture, Washington, D.C.
 20250.
 We are working on having our Hollidaysburg site on board with a federal program sometime during this school year.
 We will operate it as a federal lunch program as closely as we can.